JoeMurrells/TrainBot/README.md

 # TrainBot

-A discord bot which will provide the departure time and platform of a train.
+A discord bot which will provide the departure time and platform of trains in the UK.
 The data is provided by the Realtime Trains API found here https://api.rtt.io/.

 ## Usage